World Wide Words logo

 The word, and its older variation gnathonical, are defunct in English, though very occasionally resurrected to confuse the unwary at spelling bees with that silent initial g or by some writer who wishes to parade his erudition.
 The most recent example I can find of a genuine use is as far back as 1855, from Charles Kingsley’s novel Westward Ho!: “That Jack’s is somewhat of a gnathonic and parasitic soul, or stomach, all Bideford apple-women know.”

-It is almost certain, considering the propensity of Roman writers to introduce puns, that Gnatho was named with a knowing nod towards the Greek gnathos, jaw, with reference to his provision of meals for his parasites.
+It is almost certain, considering the propensity of Roman writers to introduce puns, that Gnatho was named with a knowing nod towards the Greek gnathos, jaw, with reference to his consumption of the free meals that he obtained through his excessive flattery.

 Page created 27 Sep 2008